RajCodes2006/bio-coin-lovable/README.md

-# Welcome to your SIH project

-🌱 BIO-COIN – Rewarding Cleanliness Through Incentives
+# 🌱 BIO-COIN – Rewarding Cleanliness Through Incentives

 BIO-COIN is a web-based platform designed to encourage people to keep their surroundings clean by rewarding their efforts.
 The idea is simple — users report waste collection activities and earn Bio-Coins, which can be redeemed for real-life benefits.